Edit on GitHub

 $ ./update.sh $OPENCR_PORT $OPENCR_MODEL.opencr

-6. A successful firmware upload for TurtleBot3 Burger will look like below.
+6. A successful firmware upload for the TurtleBot3 Burger will look like this:

-7. If firmware upload fails, try uploading with the recovery mode.
-Below sequence activates the recovery mode of OpenCR.
-Under the recovery mode, the STATUS led of OpenCR will blink periodically.
+7. If the firmware upload fails, try uploading again through recovery mode according to the following instructions.
+While in recovery mode, the STATUS led of the OpenCR will blink periodically.

 • Hold down the PUSH SW2 button.